AMVZEN/My-Yasb-Config/README.md

 ---

+### 5️⃣ Komorebi Configuration

+1. Navigate to the **`komorebi`** folder in this repository
+2. Copy the provided configuration files
+3. Replace your existing files with these:

+   * `komorebi.json`
+   * `whkdrc`

+> ⚠️ These files are tailored to work seamlessly with this YASB setup.
+Make sure to back up your originals before replacing.

+---

+### 6️⃣ Windhawk Configuration

+1. Open the **`windhawk`** folder in this repository
+2. Follow the instructions provided **inside the files** in that folder

+> Windhawk is used for additional Windows-level tweaks required by this setup.

+---

 ## 🧠 How It Works

 The `yasb_watcher.ps1` script runs silently in the background and monitors the Windows Registry for wallpaper changes.